migopp/sp-benchmark/README.md

-# Strong Pointer Benchmarking
+# sp-benchmark

-This is an experiment to test the performance differences between single and double-indirection approaches to creating smart pointers.
+An experiment to test the performance differences between single and double-indirection approaches to creating smart pointers.